The rash caused by a jellyfish sting is often red and swollen, and it may even bleed.

 Jellyfish Stings, First Aid

 Jellyfish are aquatic invertebrates that can sting people who come into direct contact with them.
-The stingers, which are typically located on the ends of the jellyfish tentacles, contain poisons that are often toxic to humans.
+A jellyfish is usually bell shaped with suspended tentacles.
+It opens and closes its bell-like body to move through the water.
+The stingers, typically located on the ends of the tentacles, contain toxins that can be harmful to humans.

-Although most jellyfish are not especially dangerous to people, some are extremely toxic.
+While most jellyfish are not especially dangerous to people, some are extremely toxic.
+Jellyfish sting reactions can range from mild irritation to painful, serious injuries or even death.

-Portuguese man-of-war is not actually a jellyfish but rather a colony of small, predatory animals (hydrozoan).
-However, due to their similarity with jellyfish, this information applies to Portuguese man-of-war stings as well.
+Although the Portuguese man-of-war is not actually a jellyfish but rather a colony of small, predatory animals (hydrozoan), due to their similarity with jellyfish, this information applies to Portuguese man-of-war stings as well.

 1. Remove the affected individual from the water.

-2. Wipe stingers or tentacles off with a towel.
+2. Remove stingers or tentacles with fine tweezers or a gloved hand.

 3. Wash the affected area with salt water.

-Some self-care measures will help some jellyfish stings but will cause an adverse reaction in other types.
-For that reason, the following should be avoided without advice from a medial professional.
+Some self-care measures will help some jellyfish stings but cause an adverse reaction in other types.
+For that reason, the following actions should be avoided without advice from a medical professional.

 • DO NOT wash or soak the affected area with fresh water if the injury occurred in salt water.

-• DO NOT apply vinegar, urine, alcohol, or meat tenderizer/water solution to the affected area.
+• DO NOT apply vinegar, baking soda, urine, alcohol, or meat tenderizer / water solution to the affected area.

 Treatments